 Welcome to our “As I See It” archives.
 Since 2010, we’ve been publishing blogs (3x per week on Mondays, Wednesdays & Fridays).
 That makes for a lot of writing!
-Here on one page is a complete listing of all of our most-popular blog series.
+Here on one page is a complete listing of all of our most-popular blog/podcast series.
 ENJOY!

 A Journey Into Good.
 Here’s our simple introduction to Jesus of Nazareth and why a person might want to consider following Him into all things Good!
 Share this link with your friends.
 It just might be one of the simplest ways to introduce them to our Lord and Savior, Jesus Christ.

 My Tale of 3-B’s.
 Here’s a brief introduction to what we believe is Jesus’ invitation to step out of the traffic of our busy lives and begin a trek to becoming Christ-centered 3-C contemplative activists.
 This short 6-blog series (taken from Our Ignatian Prayer Journey) tells our personal story of how we were first invited by the Master to this simple and sustainable life we call the 3-C’s.